 If you could wave a magic wand and suddenly make every employee in your organization proficient in one behavior what would that be?
 Critical thinking?
 Customer-orientation?
 Sales?
+What about listening?
+What if you had a listening culture where everyone truly stopped to hear what the other person was saying?

 Yet, in most organizations I work with, people talk a heck more than they listen.
 Most of us can’t claim that we consistently listen well.